Jesssullivan/MerlinAI-Interpreters/README.md

 #### *Build:*

-some example things you might do while hacking on deploy/web:
+*some example things you might do while hacking on deploy/web:*
-- *Best to always use `-i  | --incognito` when testing locally to avoid CORS & credential cache headaches*

 ```
-# build & serve everything with flask:
+# build & serve everything with flask (--incognito argument only for GNU/Linux only for the time being)
 ./Merlin --demos --annotators --serve --flask --incognito
 # ...or like this: `./Merlin -d -a -s -f -i`

-# serve some html files using Node http-server:
+# serve a some html files using OpenSSL & Node http-server (only for GNU/Linux only for the time being also)
 ./Merlin -s --http-server ./demos/webgl_test.html -i

 # rebuild only the annotators: